rcode321/rcode321/README.md

 - 🌱💡 I’m currently learning Front-End Development / Full Stack Javascript Development. 🥰
 - 🥅 2020 Goals: Contribute more to Open Source projects and create more projects. and land a job as a Front End Developer.👌
 - ⚡ Fun fact: I love to play guitar🎸🎶
-- 📹 Working on my Youtube Channel about web development.👨‍🏫👌
+- 📹 Working on my Youtube Channel about web development.👨‍🏫

 ### Spotify Playing 🎧🎵🎶🎼🎸🥁